Phoenix616/factions-top/core/src/main/resources/readme.txt

 - - The faction name of a rank by replacing * with a number.
 - - The faction name in last place by replacing * with "last".
 - {factionstop_rank:player}
-- - The rank of the players faction if valid, otherwise faction-not-found text.
+- - The rank of the player's faction if valid, otherwise faction-not-found text.
 - {factionstop_allyname:*}
 - - The alliance name of a rank by replacing * with a number.
 - - The alliance name in last place by replacing * with "last".
 - {factionstop_ally_rank:player}
-- - The rank of the players alliance if valid, otherwise faction-not-found text.
+- - The rank of the player's alliance if valid, otherwise faction-not-found text.